tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

   GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 This GitHub Token is automatically issued by GitHub for each workflow run without further configuration, which means there is no risk of secret leakage.
 This token however only has read permissions by default and you may get a "Resource not accessible by integration" error when running the workflow, if this happens to fix it you may add read permissions to this token.
-To do this head over to your project Settings, and then select Actions, scroll down until "Workflow permissions" and check "Read and write permissions".
+To do this head over to your Project Settings, and then select Actions, scroll down until "Workflow permissions" and check "Read and write permissions".

 ### How to trigger

-By default the testing workflow is triggered on each pull request, but you could also trigger it for every push to the repository on all branches or select branches by changing the start like this:
+By default, the testing workflow is triggered on each pull request, but you could also trigger it for every push to the repository on all branches or select branches by changing the start like this:

 ```yaml
 name: test-on-pr